 Society of Louisiana Certified Public Accountants A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements in amounts that would be material in relation to the financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
 Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control that might be reportable conditions and, accordingly, would not necessarily disclose all reportable conditions that are also considered to be material weaknesses.
-We believe that the reportable conditions described in the schedule of findings and questioned costs as items 98-1 and 98-2 are material weaknesses.
+We believe that the reportable condition described in the schedule of findings and questioned costs as item 99-1 is a material weakness.